asyncapi/website/pages/docs/guides/message-validation.md

 Message validation can occur in different places in your system.
 This guide highlights three of those:
 - Both producers and consumers can do validation internally in runtime.
 - Validation of the message can be handled by API Gateway
-- Validation of messages can be a native solution implemented by the broker.
+- Validation of messages can be a native solution implemented by the schema registry.
 Because consumers and producers cannot communicate directly, the AsyncAPI file dictates what should be included in the payload when a service produces a message.
 The AsyncAPI document also tells the consumer about the message's properties.
 Let's further break down how validation works for all.